National Grid (Great Britain)

-The National Grid is the high-voltage electric power transmission network supporting the UK's electricity market, connecting power stations and major substations, and ensuring that electricity generated anywhere on the grid can be used to satisfy demand elsewhere.
+The National Grid is the high-voltage electric power transmission network supporting Great Britain's electricity market, connecting power stations and major substations, and ensuring that electricity generated anywhere on the grid can be used to satisfy demand elsewhere.
 The network serves the majority of Great Britain and some of the surrounding islands.
 It does not cover Northern Ireland, which is part of the Irish single electricity market.

 The National Grid is a wide area synchronous grid operating at 50 hertz and consisting of 400 kV and 275 kV lines, as well as 132 kV lines in Scotland.
 It has several undersea interconnectors: an AC connector to the Isle of Man, and HVDC connections to Northern Ireland, the Shetland Islands, the Republic of Ireland, France, Belgium, the Netherlands, Norway, and Denmark.

 Ownership

 Since the privatisation of the Central Electricity Generating Board in 1990, the grid in England and Wales is owned by National Grid Electricity Transmission.
 In Scotland the grid is owned by ScottishPower Transmission in the south, and by SSE in the north.
 Infrastructure connecting offshore wind farms to the grid is owned by offshore transmission owners.

 National Grid Electricity Transmission is the transmission system operator, responsible for operating the grid across the whole of Great Britain, while the government-owned National Energy System Operator (NESO) is responsible for managing the electricity market and balancing supply and demand.